shapeoko/Docs/content/wiring_3.md

 ![rear view zip braiding](wiring/44-so_wiring-043.jpg)

-Then, zip tie that, to the side motor mount
+Then, zip tie that to the side motor mount

 ![rear view zip to carriage](wiring/47-so_wiring-046.jpg)

-Now that the bundle has been zied to the motor mount plate, go ahead and route the wires around the stepper motor as shown below.
+Now that the bundle has been tied to the motor mount plate, go ahead and route the wires around the stepper motor as shown below.

+![side view svg](wiring/wiring_3_sideview.svg);

 Once that is finished, you are done (for now) with the X and Z stepper motor wires.
 Just move those out of the way.
 Now it's time to wire up the Y axis!

-![side view svg](wiring/wiring_3_sideview.svg);

 ###Y Axis
 Here is an overview of how the Y-axis wires are routed.
 From the front, you can see the second Y stepper motor (the one on the left side of the machine), has it's wires routed through the makerslide.